Overnight camp options

 Note: in the 1st – 6th grade sessions, campers’ village, and tent assignments will be by grades (1st-3rd & 4th-6th).

-At Trailhead, campers stay in a huge platform tent with other campers their age and a counselor.
+At Trailhead, campers stay in bunkrooms in the brand new Hazel Dillon Lodge with other campers their age and a counselor.
 Campers have bunk beds to sleep on.